Shiplap and Shells

 mountain cornflower

-I believe this is mountain cornflower, but if I’m wrong, please let me know.
+I believe this is Mountain Cornflower, but if I’m wrong, please let me know.

 I love the way the beautiful deep purple flowers pop in the May garden.